 Clear aligners should not present any discomfort besides the pressure and slight pain of your teeth repositioning themselves.

-Traditional braces may produce the same discomfort and pressure of moving teeth.
+Traditional braces may produce the same discomfort and pressure.
 They also can potentially rub the inside of your cheek or gum and cause irritation.
 This can usually be treated by purchasing orthodontic wax from a drug store.

 If you have further questions about braces vs Invisalign, or still aren't sure which is best for you, it's essential to speak with your dentist or schedule an appointment with an orthodontist to hear their recommendation.

 The most popular at-home clear aligner kits can be found right here:

 Blue Ocean Publishing Group.
 The Million Dollar Smile, Changing Lives with Cosmetic Dentistry.
 2018.

 Hollins, Carole.
 Basic Guide to Dental Procedures.
 John Wiley & Sons, Inc., 2015.